 SHAREOK is the joint institutional repository for the University of Oklahoma Libraries (OU), Oklahoma State University Libraries (OSU), and the University of Central Oklahoma Max Chambers Library (UCO).
 It serves as the home for the intellectual output of those institutions, such as: digital theses and dissertations, faculty publications, open access publications, open educational resources, institution-specific content and much more.

 If you would like to place your works in the institutional repository, please read the Policies and Guidelines document and then contact your library: OU, OSU or UCO .
 Digital assets placed in the repository are available to a global audience, and search engine optimization techniques are used to increase their visibility to researchers and thus their impact on the global community.

-If you are an OU student submitting a dissertation or thesis to the Graduate College via SHAREOK, please follow these instructions.
-For policies on embargoing your dissertation, please refer to the Graduate College Dissertation Instruction Packet for your campus.
-For policies on embargoing your thesis, please refer to the Graduate College Thesis Instruction Packet for your campus.
+If you are an OU student submitting a master’s thesis or doctoral dissertation to the Graduate College via SHAREOK, please follow these instructions.
+For policies on embargoing your thesis or dissertation, please refer to the Graduate College Thesis/Dissertation Instruction Packet.

-OU faculty, please follow these instructions to submit open access documents to SHAREOK.
+OU faculty, please follow these instructions to submit work you want to share to SHAREOK.

 Communities in SHAREOK